 There are several systems by which professionals gauge Alzheimer’s stages.
 Because each brain is unique, the progression of the disease varies from person to person - which symptoms appear first, the progression of symptoms, and the length of each stage.
 Because of individual variations in the progression of AD, many professionals use loose terms to define Alzheimer's disease stages: mild or early, moderate or middle, severe or late, and end of life.
 Another system breaks it down further into seven Alzheimer's stages based on the amount of cognitive decline.
 Below is a chart describing how the two systems compare:

 Cognitive impairment at this stage is so mild and/or sporadic that many people are not diagnosed until late in this stage or early in the next.

 In this stage, changes are taking place at the molecular level in the brain, but no symptoms have appeared.
 Currently, we do not have the tools to diagnose AD at this stage, but research is being done to improve our diagnostic capabilities.

 Symptoms for Alzheimer's stage 1 include forgetfulness, mood swings, manageable behavioral changes and occasional difficulty with communication.

 Small memory lapses, but no signs of dementia can be detected in a medical exam.

 Brain function continues to decline.
 Many people are still aware of their condition, and most need help with various activities of daily living.

 Stage 3: Mild Cognitive Decline

 Family and friends begin to notice difficulties with getting the right word, remembering names, losing or misplacing things, performing everyday tasks, planning and organizing.
-A medical examination may reveal problems with memory and/or concentration.
+A medical examination during this Alzheimer's stage may reveal problems with memory and/or concentration.